-Thirty years.
+Thirty-five years.
 Where did the time go?

 Did I know and fully understand everything that I was eventually to experience upon entering the seminary?
 Absolutely not!
 I was simply a young man who heard the mysterious invitation of Jesus to “come follow me” clearly and quite personally.